-10 Ways to Keep Your Visitors Coming Back to Your Blog, Content Website or Magazine
+10 Ways to Keep Your Visitors Coming Back to Your Membership Website

 The fastest way to lose visitors is to not explain in a simple and concise way what your website covers.
 Get it up front.

 Internet users hate websites that waste their time.
 They return to websites where they get new and relevant information presented in an easy an easy to consume way.
 Whilst we are unlikely to create a site that competes with a national newspaper like the New York Times (www.nytimes.com) or Daily Telegraph (www.telegraph.co.uk), it is worth studying these sites as they are masters of presenting a lot of information in an easy to read format.